petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/sales-funnel-opportunity-progress.md

 Facing reality during the various phases of the sales process helps to adjust the strategy to ensure a successful outcome.
 Alternatively deciding to walk away early allows the time and money to be reallocated to other opportunities that _can_ be won.

 To meet the buying criteria of the potential customer, or to change those criteria, those needs must be understood well.
 It is also important to understand how well the offering can meet those needs.

 Finishing second in a race for a major deal costs almost as much as winning it, but without the reward at the end.
 In every deal there are two winners: those who are awarded a deal and those who walked away first.
 Everyone else lost.

-## Where is Liferay a good fit
+## Where is Liferay a Good Fit

 ![The Solution Matrix summarizes the applicability of the common Liferay solutions across the target industries.](./sales-funnel-opportunity-progress/images/01.png)

 This solution matrix summarizes some, but not all, of the ideal solutions industries where Liferay is particularly strong and where there are several references available.
 Solutions and industries not listed, and having a check mark in brackets, or no check mark at all, does not mean that Liferay DXP could not be a fit.
 But when building a target list for outbound prospecting it is advisable to concentrate and dedicate resources where there are more potential customers and higher probabilities to win, and where there are more tools and assets pre-built.

 Where Liferay has successful horizontal offerings most mainstream market buyers like to feel that the selling organization understands and has done business in their industry.

 For each industry and each industry-solution combination, having a list of Job Titles and/or Functions will help to find and craft the right messages and approaches.

 These titles and example messages are described in the [Level 0 Sales Learning Path](../level-0.md) modules.